davidgumberg/prnotes/31757/CWallet::blockDisconnected.md

             // loop though all outputs
             for (const CTxOut& txout: tx.vout) {
                 for (const auto& spk_man : GetScriptPubKeyMans(txout.scriptPubKey)) {
+                    // [ m_map_pubkeys contains more than the current indexed
+                    //   key, but they should be unused, mark them as such and
+                    //   skip them. ]
                     for (auto &dest : spk_man->MarkUnusedAddresses(txout.scriptPubKey)) {
                         // If internal flag is not defined try to infer it from the ScriptPubKeyMan if (!dest.internal.has_value()) {